MasterKali06/TopCoder/README.md

 TopCoder SRMs Complete solutions in Python and C++

-( jking not Complete yet but will be ASAP ) trying to finish them with my own soltions from first SRM
+( jking not Complete yet but will be ASAP ) trying to finish them with my own solutions from first SRM

 first couples in python